netpyoung/netpyoung.github.io/resume/detail.md

 * studing.

 ## Clojure/ClojureScript
-* Have a experience of facebook game client/server developement using Unity3D Engine
+* Have a experience of facebook game client/server developement
-* Web Server && Browser Game
+* Web Server && Facebook Browser Game Client

 ## Go/Python
 * Have a experience of mobile game server developement